 Myth #7: Passwords you use are strong and secure

 No passwords are strong enough to break.
-Unless they are randomly generated, are a combination of special characters, capital letters, alphanumeric, and regularly updated they aren’t secure.
+Unless they are randomly generated, are a combination of special characters, capital letters, alphanumeric, and are regularly updated they aren’t secure.

 Fact: Alongside creating strong passwords, you need two-factor authentication and data monitoring